DJConnell headshot

 Research interests

-Since 2012, my primary research focus has been agricultural land use planning to protect farmland.
-This is a national research program at all levels of government (local, regional, metropolitan, provincial, federal).
-My unique contribution to this field centres on policy analysis: measuring the strength of policy focus in legislative frameworks.
+This work is grounded in a national research program at all levels of government (local, regional, metropolitan, provincial, federal) that ran from 2013-2018.
+The project was funded by a SSHRC Insight Grant ($464,000).
+One of my unique contributions to this field centres on policy analysis: measuring the strength of policy focus in legislative frameworks.
 A legislative framework for agricultural land use planning includes laws, regulations, statutory plans, implementing bylaws, enforceable policies, and aspirational policies and strategies.